ProteinDesignLab/protein-design-tutorials/remodel/de_novo_design/de_novo_design.md

 # De novo design with RosettaRemodel
 Created Dec 2018 by Alex Chu.
 Last updated 190114 AEC

+This is a step by step tutorial to de novo protein design with fragment sampling in RosettaRemodel.

+### 0. Prerequisites
+- You should have a working build of RosettaRemodel, so that you can run the `remodel.linuxgccrelease` executables (or similar looking ones).
+If you have access to Sherlock, the Stanford HPC cluster, and have been added to the `possu` group, then the executables should be in `$PI_HOME/working_build/190322_standard/Rosetta/main/source/bin/`.
+If this didn't make any sense to you, you should read the [Slurm/Sherlock tutorial](https://github.com/ProteinDesignLab/protein-design-tutorials/blob/master/intro_to_sherlock.md).
-This is a step by step tutorial to de novo protein design in RosettaRemodel.
-There are other methods for de novo design, such as parametric geometry sampling as in [this paper](), but this tutorial is an introduction to de novo design with Rosetta fragment sampling.
-This tutorial assumes some basic knowledge of how RosettaRemodel works, i.e. some of what is discussed in `remodel_overview.md`.
-If some of the terms or concepts in here aren't familiar to you yet, you should begin there.
+- This tutorial relies on some basic knowledge of how RosettaRemodel works, i.e. some of what is discussed in [Remodel Overview](https://github.com/ProteinDesignLab/protein-design-tutorials/blob/master/remodel/remodel_overview.md).
+If some of the terms or concepts in here aren't familiar to you yet, you can refer to that document.

 ### 1. Backbone design
 De novo design in this framework begins by specifying a protein backbone, i.e. folded secondary structures, onto which sequences can be designed.
 To start, you'll need a stub PDB of alanine or some other residue, which we've provided in `ala.pdb`, and a blueprint specifying the fold you want, which we've provided in `de_novo.bp`.
 In this tutorial, let's build the fourfold repeat TIM barrel from [Huang et al](https://www.nature.com/articles/nchembio.1966).
 Then the blueprint specifies the fold of one of the four repeats, which is a beta-alpha-beta-alpha motif.
 Now, let's specify some of the arguments we want Remodel to take, and save these in a file called `flags`: